-7. Lighting Design Lab Footcandle Light Guide
+• Lighting Design Lab Footcandle Light Guide

 Footcandles are the most common unit of measure used by lighting professionals to calculate light levels in businesses and outdoor spaces.
-A footcandle is defined as the illuminance on a one square foot surface from a uniform source of light.
-The Illuminating Engineering Society recommends the following footcandle levels to ensure adequate illumination and safety for occupants.
 This website has a guideline for common areas to assist in achieving appropriate light levels with the greatest energy efficiency.

-8. Lighting Research Center Energy Efficient Residential Lighting
+• Lighting Research Center Energy Efficient Residential Lighting